tomGdow/quiz_errors_exceptions/README.md

 # quiz_errors_exceptions
-python quiz on errors and exeptions
+python quiz on errors and exceptions